 Our PE day will be a Wednesday.
 Therefore, children will need to come to school dressed in their PE kits on a Wednesday.
 Please ensure your child has adequate winter PE kit with them as the weather is becoming colder.

 Spellings will be set every Friday and tested the following Friday.
 These can be found in your child's homework book.
 Pupils are given many different strategies and techniques to enable them to be successful spellers as we appreciate that children learn in a variety of ways.

 At Lilleshall we focus on the importance of reading for enjoyment as well as to further our knowledge of the world.
 Pupils should be reading as often as possible in order for reading to become embedded as part of their daily lives as it is a skill for life.
 All children have a reading diary in which they should record the titles of the books or other materials that they are reading along with any new vocabulary and comments on what they have read.
 We value parental input in these reading diaries as encouragement from parents is vital in raising the profile of reading.
 We ask that children are reading at least three times per week at home.
-Reads are recorded weekly and children with the most reads and the most improved reader are invited to the Readers' Restaurant at the end of each term!
+Reads will be recorded at the end of each half-term.

 Often pupils have an opportunity to complete independent research on topics throughout the year.
 All pupils are given guidance on how to use the internet safely and what to do if anything should make them feel uncomfortable.
 We ask that parents monitor their child's use of the internet when using it at home.